 5.02 MD-MPH Program (Harvard School of Public Health)

-Harvard School of Public Health (HSPH) offers medical students the opportunity to complete a Master of Public Health (MPH) degree.
+Harvard School of Public Health (HSPH) offers Harvard medical students the opportunity to complete a Master of Public Health (MPH) degree between the 3rd and 4th years of the MD program.
 Students currently enrolled in the MD program who have a career interest in public health and/or preventive medicine are eligible to apply for admission to the MPH program.
-This program is available to students from accredited medical schools across the US.
 Medical students undertake the MPH program while on leave of absence between the third and fourth years of medical school.
 MD-MPH students receive the MPH degree upon successful completion of both programs and conferral of the doctoral degree.

 Harvard medical students who are interested in the combined MD-MPH must apply for admission to HSPH following HMS Year III, after completion of the Principal Clinical Experience (PCE) and prior to the final or graduation year at HMS.
 Students must inform their Academic Society and the HMS Registrar’s Office of their intention to pursue a joint degree by May 31 for the fall term and by October 31 for the spring term.